-Three Months Ended March 31, 2021 Compared to Three Months Ended March 31, 2020 lower volume for VAM, due to supply constraints as a result of shortages caused by Winter Storm Uri.
+Three Months Ended March 31, 2022 Compared to Three Months Ended March 31, 2021

-Net sales increased for the three months ended March 31, 2021 compared to the same period in 2020, primarily due to:
+Net sales increased for the three months ended March 31, 2022 compared to the same period in 2021, primarily due to:

-- higher pricing for all of our products, primarily due to increased customer demand in Asia and Europe and supply constraints across all regions; - higher volume primarily from RDP due to our acquisition of Elotex; and - a favorable currency impact resulting from a stronger Euro relative to the U.S. dollar;
+- higher pricing for most of our products, primarily due to increased customer demand and supply constraints across all regions; and - · higher volume for most of our products driven by increased demand across most regions;

+• an unfavorable currency impact resulting from a weaker Euro relative to the U.S. dollar.

-Operating profit increased for the three months ended March 31, 2021 compared to the same period in 2020, primarily due to:
+Operating profit increased for the three months ended March 31, 2022 compared to the same period in 2021, primarily due to: